apacheignite/documentation/basic-concepts/getting-started.md

   ]
 }
 [/block]
-and you will see the output is something similar to this:
+and you will see the output similar to this:
 [block:code]
 {
   "codes": [